Productive capacities analysis key to reducing vulnerabilities in graduating LDCs

 —-

 .
-From this definition, which hints at the latent nature of productive capacities, it is clear that measuring productive capacities is a complex endeavour.
-However, UNCTAD stands out as the pioneer in taking on this measurement challenge.
+This definition highlights the latent nature of productive capacities and indicates that measuring them is a complex task.
+However, UNCTAD has pioneered efforts in this measurement challenge.

 No nation has ever developed without building the requisite productive capacities, which are key to enabling countries to achieve sustained economic growth with accelerated poverty reduction, economic diversification and job creation.UNCTAD Secretary-General Rebeca Grynspan.

-To measure productive capacities, UNCTAD developed a multidimensional PCI which assists in identifying gaps and limitations in productive capacities -—
+To measure productive capacities, UNCTAD developed the multidimensional PCI which helps countries identify gaps and limitations in productive capacities -—

 – ‒